 As an alternative to grilling, the skewers can be broiled.

-- Place the skewers on a foil-lined rimmed baking sheet sprayed lightly with non-stick spray.
+- Place the skewers on a foil-lined rimmed large baking sheet sprayed lightly with non-stick spray.

 - Broil for 8 minutes rotating the skewers once.

 - Check for doneness to determine total broiling time needed.

 The marinated grilled chicken may be eaten ‘as is’ right off the grill.
 Serve with Tzatziki Sauce (cool yogurt sauce) for dipping.